adelyntay/flappyghost/README.md

 ## Description
-Inspired by the classic hit Flappy Bird
+Inspired by the classic hit Flappy Bird developed by Dong Nguyen, a game that will test your reflexes and patience.
+I recreate this game replacing the famous bird with a ghost character.
+The rules are simple: click to make the ghost flap (or in this case, float?) through the obstacles.

 ## Technologies Used
 - HTML